Implementing an anti-cancer diet and lifestyle plan

 Ultrasound imaging– uses high frequency sound waves to check for tumor size and progression.

 Thermography– is an alternative to mammography and is used to test for inflammation in the body.
-It can spot precancerous and cancerous situations by recognizing subtle temperature changes that occur when there is increased blood flow from cancerous situations.
+It can spot precancerous and cancer by recognizing subtle temperature changes that occur when there is increased blood flow from cancerous situations.
 This test does not expose you to radiation but it is generally not covered by insurance.
 You can read more about thermography with this link.

 Urine or blood testing offered by private companies